atkinsonsean/linear_regression_sacramento/README.md

-Practicing linear regression using Sacremento real estate data.
+Doing a little linear regression with the aid of Sacramento real estate data.